sftpgo/docs/docs/tutorials/eventmanager-retention.md

 The check runs in one of two modes, selected on the action itself:

 - **User-scoped** (default).
 The rule iterates over the matching users; configured paths are resolved relative to each user's home directory.
-Best when the retention is a property of the user — e.g. each user's `/inbox` or `/temp`.
+Use it when the retention is a property of the user — e.g. each user's `/inbox` or `/temp`.
 - **Folder-scoped**.
 The rule runs **once** as a system task on a single virtual folder, regardless of how many (or which) users have it mounted.
-Best when the retention belongs to a shared resource — a dropbox shared across users, a bucket prefix, or a whole storage area — and is independent of who happens to access it.
+Use it when the retention belongs to a shared resource — a dropbox shared across users, a bucket prefix, or a whole storage area — and is independent of who happens to access it.
 See [Folder-scoped retention](#folder-scoped-retention) below.

 The two modes share the same configuration screen and the same report shape; the only difference is whether you fill the **Source folder** field on the action.